Investing In Real Estate With Your RRSP & TSFA

 - Some types of precious metals

-- … and the normal investments like stocks that your normal IRA can invest in
+- … and the normal investments like stocks that your normal RRSP can invest in

-Basically, this opens it up so you can buy investment real estate with your IRA… or be a private lender in real estate.
+Basically, this opens it up so you can buy investment real estate with your RRSP… or be a private lender in real estate.